shenwanxiang/ChemBench/README.md

 ## 1. MolMapNet Dataset

-* the following datasets are reported in the paper of "Out-of-the-Box Deep Learning Prediction of Pharmaceutical Properties by Broadly Learned Knowledge-Based Molecular Representations", please find details of these dataset in this paper
+* the following datasets are reported in the paper of <code> <i>"Out-of-the-Box Deep Learning Prediction of Pharmaceutical Properties by Broadly Learned Knowledge-Based Molecular Representations"</i> </code>, please find details of these dataset in this paper

 <table>
 <thead>